celestiaorg/celestia-app/specs/src/specs/namespace.md

 ### Version

 The namespace version is an 8-bit unsigned integer that indicates the version of the namespace.
 The version is used to determine the format of the namespace.
 The only supported user-specifiable namespace version is `0`.
 The version is encoded as a single byte.

-Note: The `PARITY_SHARE_NAMESPACE` uses the namespace version `255` so that it can be ignored via the `IgnoreMaxNamespace` feature from [nmt](https://github.com/celestiaorg/nmt).
-The `TAIL_PADDING_NAMESPACE` uses the namespace version `255` so that it remains ordered after all blob namespaces even in the case a new namespace version is introduced.

 A namespace with version `0` must contain an id with a prefix of 18 leading `0` bytes.
 The remaining 10 bytes of the id are user-specified.